5 reasons to enter your business into awards

 Here are a few pointers to help prepare your entry form:

-· Perfect your pitch – don’t underestimate how long it takes to prepare and write the entry form.
+Perfect your pitch – don’t underestimate how long it takes to prepare and write the entry form.
 Word limits are often imposed, making it trickier to perfect that winning paragraph.
+Take the time to craft every sentence.

-· Think about results – results are fundamental.
-Write a long list of all the results you could include from website traffic to turnover and profit, projected ROI, social media engagement to customer testimonials.
+Think about results – results are fundamental.
+Write a long list of all your achievements you could include from website traffic to turnover and profit, projected ROI and social media engagement.
+You could include customer testimonials as well.

 Good luck!
-And don't be disheartened if you don't win.
+Don't be disheartened if you don't win.
 There is always next year and writing award entry forms takes practice.
-You can also turn the entry into a case study you can use on your website and marketing collateral.
+The written submission can be reused and repurposed so it is never a waste of time.
+You can turn the entry into a case study and and reslice some of the content into copy for your website and for your marketing collateral.